mindsers/nativetable/README.md

 yarn add nativetable
 ```

-Nativetable library is ready to be import on your project: `./node_modules/nativetable/dist/nativetable.min.js`
+Nativetable library is ready.
+Build file is available at this path: `./node_modules/nativetable/dist/nativetable.min.js`

 ### Manual installation
 You can build your own Nativetable with this project.